 Breast milk can be stored in a cooler with an ice pack for about 24 hours.

-Once you’re done pumping, if you won’t be pumping again, you can place your pump parts back in the plastic zip-top bag or wet bag.
+Once you’re done pumping, if you won’t be pumping again, you can place your pump parts back in the plastic zip-top bag or wet bag to wash when you get home.

-- Bring multiple sets of pump parts and use a clean set for the next session
+- Bringing multiple sets of pump parts and use a clean set for the next session

 8. Have a sense of humor.

-It’s inevitable that something will go wrong at some point – a curious toddler will come lift up your cover, or you’ll run into your boss when you’re out and happen to be pumping, or you’ll accidentally spill breast milk on a stranger as you unhook yourself from your pump parts.
+It’s inevitable that something will go wrong at some point.
+Maybe a curious toddler will come lift up your cover or you’ll run into your boss when you’re out and happen to be pumping.

 Anticipate that this stuff might happen and try to see the humor in it.
 You probably will laugh about it one day, and it’ll be a good story!